-Both Missouri and Kansas currently impose restrictions on damages and both states have special rules of procedure that only apply to medical negligence cases, including rules regarding the need for expert testimony and and filing requirements.
-Thus if you believe that a family member or loved one has injured or been killed as a result of medical negligence your should consult with an experienced medical negligence attorney as soon as practicable to avoid issues with the statute of limitations and to allow sufficient time to evaluate the potential case. and to have it reviewed by a qualified medical expert.
+Both Missouri and Kansas have special rules of procedure that only apply to medical negligence cases, including rules regarding the need for expert testimony and and filing requirements.
+Thus if you believe that a family member or loved one has injured or been killed as a result of medical negligence, you should consult with an experienced medical negligence attorney as soon as practicable to avoid issues with the statute of limitations as well as to allow sufficient time to evaluate the potential case and to have it reviewed by a qualified medical expert.

 If you would like assistance in evaluating a potential claim for the loss or a relative or loved one, please contact me at your earliest convenience.
 Cases are handled on a contingency fee basis, meaning if there is no recovery there is no fee.